ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 or method call has been dropped.

 You should use the ConfigResolver instead.
-Do not store the values globally.
+Don't store the values globally.
 Every time the value is needed call `ConfigResolverInterface::getParameter`.

 ### Controllers